mai-space/plugin-phpstorm-typo3-commit-template/LLM_INTEGRATION.md

 **Default Subject Prompt:**
 ```
 Generate ONLY a concise commit message subject line (max 50 characters) from the git diff below.
-Reply with ONLY the subject line text, no explanations, no formatting, no quotes, no prefixes.
+Reply with ONLY the subject line text, no explanations, no formatting (NO BOLDING), no quotes, no prefixes.
 Just the raw subject line text.
 ```

 **Default Body Prompt:**
 ```
 Generate ONLY bullet points describing the changes from the git diff below.
-Reply with ONLY the bullet points (one per line, starting with *), no explanations, no greeting, no conclusion, no extra text.
+Reply with ONLY the bullet points (one per line, starting with *), no explanations, no greeting, no conclusion, no extra text, no markdown formatting (NO BOLDING).
 Just the raw bullet point list.
 ```

 ## Text Cleaning